Codingpanda252/Gadgetpanda/README.md

 Contributions to GadgetPanda are welcome!
 Feel free to open issues for any bugs or improvements you come across.
 If you'd like to contribute code, please fork the repository, create a new branch, commit your changes, and submit a pull request.

-## Contact

-For any inquiries or support, you can reach out to the project creator, CodingPanda25, at [contact@gadgetpanda.com](mailto:contact@gadgetpanda.com).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.